-The following is a programmatic list of advisors' specific responsibilities:
+b) Programmatic list of advisors' specific responsibilities

 Academic advisors consult with a student about their selection of courses, though final approval and tracking of course progress remains the responsibility of the DGS.
 The advisor helps a student decide on the subject matter of the Preliminary Research Exercise.
 The advisor assists in identifying important current debates and in drawing up a reading list.